Boo McLee

 Cleo Kevin "Boo" McLee Jr. (November 24, 1983 – April 12, 2020) was an American football linebacker.
 He played collegiately at West Virginia University.

-McLee played for the St. Louis Rams of the NFL and the Calgary Stampeders of the CFL.

 College career

 During high school in Uniontown, Pennsylvania (suburban Pittsburgh), McLee rushed for 1,637 yards and led the team in tackles.
 McLee also lettered in basketball and track.

 Following his uncle Billy and cousin Reggie McLee's footsteps, McLee attended West Virginia University.
 He was interested in Michigan State and Pittsburgh, but neither one gave him offers.
 McLee redshirted his 2002 freshman year, learning the complex 3-3-5 defensive scheme, but was rookie of the week in practice during the game week against the Miami Hurricanes.

 Freshman (2002)

 In 2002, McLee red-shirted his true freshman season.

 Freshman (2003)

 In 2003, McLee got more playing time with the graduation of Grant Wiley, 2002's starting linebacker.
 Behind linebacker Scott Gyorko, McLee totaled 46 tackles for the year and three sacks.
 McLee recorded two tackles against Wisconsin, three tackles and a sack in the game against the Cincinnati, and six tackles, a sack, and a fumble recovery against the Maryland.
 McLee also forced fumble against Miami and Virginia Tech.
 In the Gator Bowl, McLee recorded six tackles.